-- To display the report, select the base object from the navigation or the result list and select the Overview of all assignments report. - Click the Bused by button in the report toolbar to select the role class for which you want to determine whether roles exist that contain employees with the selected base object.

-All the roles of the selected role class are shown.
-The color coding of elements identifies the role in which there are employees with the selected base object.
+- To display the report, select the base object from the navigation or the result list and select the Overview of all assignments report. - Click the !
+Used by button in the report toolbar to select the role class for which you want to determine whether roles exist that contain identities with the selected base object. - All the roles of the selected role class are shown.
+The color coding of elements identifies the role in which there are identities with the selected base object.
 The meaning of the report control elements is explained in a separate legend.
-To access the legend, click the i icon in the report's toolbar.
+To access the legend, click the i icon in the report's toolbar. - Double-click a control to show all child roles belonging to the selected role.